 The Canadian education system explained.

 In Canada, there are publicly-funded and private schools - everything from career/community or technical colleges, language and secondary schools, to universities and summer camps.
 International students applying for studying in Canada will have the opportunity to choose from a wide range of degrees - Bachelors (usually, of a 4- year duration period), Masters (an additional 1-2 years), Diplomas, PhDs (of approx. 3 years), Certificates or any other kind of attestations.

 Both English and French-speaking universities are spread all around the country, so you have a good selection of choices to cherry-pick from.
 For example, there are over 70 universities with 17 of these being private, and 26 of them featuring in the QS World University Rankings (2016-2017) - McGill University is among the global top 50 best universities.

-Community colleges and technical institutes, like university colleges, allow students an alternative route into university as well as offering courses and qualifications in their own right.
-The courses available at community colleges are typically more practical and related to a particular job.
-They tend to be shorter than university courses, at two to three years long.
-However, the skills learned from these courses can transfer into points that count towards a university degree.
-This is an attractive route for international students as it boasts lower fees and less stringent entry requirements.
+Community colleges and technical institutions (very similar to university colleges) are an alternative route to university, offering courses and qualifications in their own right.
+The courses here are typically more practical and related to a very specific job.
+That's why, they tend to be shorter than university courses (from 2 to 3 years long) and the skills learned from them can transfer into points that count towards a university degree.
+This is a much more attractive route for international students as it boasts lower fees and less stringent entry requirements.

-These are privately owned institutions offering training programmes designed to provide students with practical training for the world of employment.
-They offer short-term courses to provide students with the skills needed for the workplace, such as computer and secretarial skills.
-Although the institutions are private, they are approved and regulated by the province to ensure a high quality standard.
+Career colleges, on the other hand, are privately owned institutions offering training programmes designed to provide students with practical training for the world of employment.
+They have short-term courses to provide students with the skills needed for the workplace, such as computer and secretarial skills.
+Although the institutions are private, they are approved and regulated by the province to ensure a high-quality standard.